 |14 March 2010||Crew / Passenger Deaths|

 On March 14, 2010, during a "Spring Break Cruise", a young student suffered a critical injury (head trauma) in a swimming pool incident.
 His friends egged him to jump onto a net across the empty pool.
 After the net gave way, the man fell face down into the pool.
 He was disembarked in Cozumel joined by his family, and later died.

 |20 November 2009||Crew / Passenger Injuries and Overboards|

-(armed robbery ashore) On November 20, 2009, two men ambushed and robbed at gun-point a group of 17 passengers on a organized by Royal Caribbean tour in Nassau, Bahamas.
-Police report says passengers were touring the Earth Village in Chippingham on a guided tour, when at ~ 1 pm two armed with shotguns men accosted the group.
+(armed robbery ashore) On November 20, 2009, two men ambushed and robbed at gunpoint a group of 17 passengers on an organized by Royal Caribbean tour in Nassau, Bahamas.
+The police report says passengers were touring the Earth Village in Chippingham on a guided tour when at ~ 1 pm two armed with shotguns men accosted the group.

 The tour guide was tied up.
 The passengers were ordered to lay face down and were robbed of passports, phones, cash and credit cards, personal items.
 When this incident was happening, another tourist group came on the crime scene and they were robbed too.

 On August 12, 2009, the ship was operating a Mediterranean cruise from Athens (Greece).
 When the vessel docked in Piraeus port, 3 passengers and 3 crew were quarantined to their cabins after tested H1N1 positive (swine flu).